Navier-Stokes Existence and Smoothness: The Millennium Problem

 $$u(x,t) \mapsto \lambda u(\lambda x, \lambda^2 t), \quad p(x,t) \mapsto \lambda^2 p(\lambda x, \lambda^2 t)$$

 and the critical space is $L^3(\mathbb{R}^3)$ (or $\dot{H}^{1/2}$).
-The energy class $L^2$ is subcritical — it does not control the nonlinearity at small scales, leaving a gap that all existing techniques struggle to bridge.
+The energy class $L^2$ is supercritical.
+It lies below the critical scaling threshold and does not by itself control the small-scale nonlinear cascade, leaving a gap that all existing techniques struggle to bridge.

 History of progress

-- 1823 — Navier derives the equations from molecular considerations
+- 1822: Navier derives the equations from molecular considerations.

-- 1934 — Leray proves that "weak" solutions always exist (a huge breakthrough, but these solutions might not be smooth)
+- 1934: Leray proves that "weak" solutions always exist.
+A massive result, but these solutions might not be smooth.

-- 1982 — Caffarelli, Kohn, and Nirenberg prove that singularities (more on partial regularity), if they exist, must be very rare (the set of singular times has measure zero)
+- 1982: Caffarelli, Kohn, and Nirenberg prove that singularities (more on partial regularity), if they exist, are extremely small: in the parabolic geometry natural to these equations, the singular set has zero one-dimensional Hausdorff measure.

-- 1984 — Beale, Kato, and Majda show that blowup can only happen if the vorticity becomes infinite
+- 1984: Beale, Kato, and Majda prove (originally for Euler, with Navier-Stokes analogues) that blowup can only happen if the vorticity becomes infinite.

-- Today — the problem remains open, with active work on critical-space approaches, Type-I/II blowup classification, and computer-assisted proof
+- Today: Still open.
+Active work on critical-space approaches, Type-I/II blowup classification, and computer-assisted proof.

 - Hopf (1951): Extended Leray's construction to bounded domains.